Flavor from Skilled Hands

 General hygiene rules for primary production and associated operations

-– (1) As far as possible, food business operators responsible for primary
+ARTICLE 8 – (1) As far as possible, food business operators responsible for primary

 production shall ensure that primary products are protected against contamination to the